dotdefendr/dotdefendr.github.io/README.md

 ## Pitfalls

-Here are some errors I've run into and how I've gotten around them.
+Here are some pitfalls I've run into and how I've gotten around them.

-- `service httpd restart` says something about `mod_WSGI`.
+- Files aren't loading despite being loaded in the `loadScripts()` function.
-    Open the file it specifies and delete the line referencing mod_WSG; It's not important for this project.
-Yet.
+    - Remove the file from the `loadScripts()` function and add it to the header tag in the gameframe.html file.

 # TODO